ImperialCollegeLondon/RCS_UserSupport_public/RDS_FSmounting/Linux/README.md

 ```

-if the mount command errors, try rerunning it with the `-v`
+if the mount command errors, try rerunning it with the `-v` and eventually open a support ticket quoting the received messages or errors.